 Fast Track Attendance Monitoring

-Fast Track Leaflet for Parent/Carers
+Fast Track Leaflet for parents/carers

 From 1 September 2013, schools are no longer allowed to authorise any requests for children to be taken out of school for a holiday during term time.